• The Stories

 A drizzly rain shrouds the city.
 The evening converts to night, moonless.
 The smells and noises of commerce go into hiding.
 It’s as if a confessional curtain has pulled itself around me.

-In the Piazza San Giovanni, the octagonal Baptistery of St. John thrusts skyward.
-Its artistic centerpiece is the bronze 15th century Doors of Paradise by Lorenzo Ghiberti.
-They are divided into panels depicting Old Testament stories.
-God creating Adam and Eve.
-Abraham considering the sacrifice of his son Isaac.
-Moses receiving the Ten Commandments.
+In the Piazza San Giovanni, I walk around the 15th century octagonal baptistry with the Doors of Paradise by Lorenzo Ghibert.
+They are divided into bronze panels depicting Old Testament stories.
+Young David defeating Goliath.
+A youthful Joseph being sold into slavery.
+Abraham pondering the sacrifice of his son Isaac.

-The pavement is grey, grimy.
-Sticky with congealed gelato, sandwich wrappers, drips and drizzles from pizza slices.
+I cross the plaza to the Duomo.
+The pavement is grimy with congealed gelato, sandwich wrappers, drips and drizzles from pizza slices.
 The detritus of tourism.

-Unlike the somber, stately cathedrals of Gothic Europe or reverential Rome, across the plaza the Duomo is tarted up with marble panels of white, green and pinkish red.
-The décor would work well for the Moulin Rouge in Paris.
+Unlike the stately cathedrals of Gothic Europe, the Duomo is tarted up with marble panels of white, green and pinkish red.
+The décor is more suited to the Moulin Rouge in Paris.

-One night, after too many Saturday night drinks, cloistered in our dorm room with the door shuttered and the world locked out, my college roommate Brian unburdened himself of a long-sequestered secret.
-His body hunched over as if he were talking about someone else, I had to strain to hear his words.
-He was a man struggling to speak, emasculated.
+One late evening, after too many Saturday night drinks, my college roommate Brian and I were cloistered in our dorm room, the door shuttered.
+With the world locked out, he unburdened himself of a long-sequestered secret.
+His body hunched over as if he were talking about someone else; I had to strain to hear him.
+He struggled to speak, as if his voice had been stripped from him.

 When Brian was thirteen years old, his parish priest Father Gilroy unzipped Brian’s jeans.

-My mouth, dry and muted, I said nothing.
-I sinned against the most basic commandment of friendship.
+My mouth dry and muted, I sinned against the most basic commandment of friendship.
+I said nothing.
 No words of support.
-No confirmation that his life history would not change our planned summer road trip.
+No reassurance our summer road trip would not change.

 Two days later, in the parking lot at A-I Auto Parts he swallowed a bottle of antifreeze.

-Doors are a cliché metaphor.
-When a door shuts, some fool insists that another door is about to open.
-The door Brian opened was a coffin cover.
+When a door shuts, I’ve heard people say another door opens.
+The door Brian opened was a coffin lid.

 For every Florentine door I’m passing, I can only guess at the lives happening behind them.
-A loving husband and wife disrobing.
-A well-loved child playing.
+An amorous husband and wife disrobing.
+A well-loved child caring for a plush toy animal.
 A merchant counting the money he loves.
-Immigrant parents lovingly teaching a child their ancestral language.
 An inventor in love with his creation.
-A lovesick youth pining.
+A lovesick teenager pining away.

 A priest loving whomever is nearby.